yanivfl/Fast-Food-Reviews-MERN-/README.md

 # Fast Food Reviews

-## submitters:
-<br> Eran Levav
-<br> Yaniv Fleischer

-# Design of Our Project:
+## Design of Our Project:
+## FrontEnd
-## FrontEnd: the front-end is devided into 2 parts, the Login Page and the Main Page.
+The front-end is devided into 2 parts, the Login Page and the Main Page.
 ### Login Page:
 has a SignIn feature for reguler users or users that want to log-in via facebook. has a Register feature for new users, location is intigrated with google maps.